Research

 The AI Competitive Clock: How Fast Do You Actually Need to Move?

 BCG's September 2025 survey of 1,250 senior executives across nine industries and 25+ sectors provides the clearest picture of competitive divergence.
-Companies
+Companies sort into three tiers:

 March 2026